Skip to main content

 Open the Scenario Studio

-From your dashboard, navigate to Scenario Studio.
+From your dashboard, click + Create to open Scenario Studio.

 2